geom3trik/rfcs/rfcs/ui-layout.md

 The `Stretch` variant allows for spacing to be specified as a proportion of the 'free-space' available in that axis.
 Free-space for a particular axis is calculated as the parent size minus the 'used-space', where used-space is the sum of size and spacing which is described by pixels or percentages.
 For example, a parent with a width of 400 pixels, with two children each with widths of 100 pixels, and assuming 0 spacing, would have a free-space of: 400 - 100 + 100 = 200 pixels.
 The proportion of the free-space used by an element set to `Stretch` is the stretch value divided by the sum of all stretch values in the same axis.
 Thus final_size = (stretch / stretch_sum) * free_space.
 The various uses of the `Stretch` variant will be explored in more detail later on.

-The `Auto` variant allows for spacing to be overriden by the parent.
+The `Auto` variant allows for spacing to be overridden by the parent.
 This will be explored in the Child Spacing section later on.

 ### Sizing
 As well as positioning the elements, the layout algorithm is also responsible for assigning them a size.
 For this only two properties are required `width` and `height`.
 As with spacing the width and height properties are assigned a `Units` variant.
 The variants work in the same way as described previously with the exception of the `Auto` variant.
 For sizing, the `Auto` variant causes the element to 'hug' its child elements.
 The final width and height of the element is thus dependent on its stack direction.
 For a vertical stack the final height of the element when set to `Auto` will be the sum of the heights of its child elements, while the width will be the maximum of the widths of its child elements.
 The inverse is true for a horizontal stack, with the final width being the sum of the widths of the child elements and the final height being the maximum of the child element heights.
 The ability for an element to 'hug' its children is important for container widgets that must grow with the child elements added to it.

 ### Flexible Layouts
-With the spacing and sizing behaviour described previously, it is possible to build a UI layout which is flexible by specifying a non-zero number of space and size properties to be `Stretch`.
+With the spacing and sizing behavior described previously, it is possible to build a UI layout which is flexible by specifying a non-zero number of space and size properties to be `Stretch`.

 // TODO - More here

 ### Child Spacing
 For a parent with multiple child elements arranged in a stack it becomes neccessary to apply spacing around all of the child elements as well as between them in an easy way.
-While it is possible to acheive this by applying soacing to each of the individual elements, the proposed layout algorithm includes the concept of `child-space` which is an override for child elements with an individual spacing set to `Auto`.
-There are six child spacing proeprties: `child-left`, `child-right`, `child-top`, `child-bottom`, `row-between`, `column-between`.
-The first four are synonomous with the individual spacing counterparts.
+While it is possible to achieve this by applying spacing to each of the individual elements, the proposed layout algorithm includes the concept of `child-space` which is an override for child elements with an individual spacing set to `Auto`.
+There are six child spacing properties: `child-left`, `child-right`, `child-top`, `child-bottom`, `row-between`, `column-between`.
+The first four are synonymous with the individual spacing counterparts.
 For example, `child-left` will override the spacing of all child elements with a `left` spacing set to `Auto`.

 The two different properties are `row-between` and `column-between`.
 These properties also override individual child spacing but only on elements that are not on the 'outside' of a stack.
 For a non-wrapping stack these would be the firt and last child elements.
 For example, for a horizontal stack, `row-between` overrides both the `left` and `right` properties of the child elements to apply spacing between them.
 As with individual spacing the child spacing properties also use `Units`, where each variant behaves in the same was as described for individual spacing, apart from the `Auto` variant which has no effect.